 5. Is sweeping mandatory in Luxembourg?

-In Luxembourg, owners and tenants of houses are required to have their chimneys checked and cleaned at regular intervals.
+In Luxembourg, owners and tenants of houses are legally required to have their chimneys checked and cleaned at regular intervals.

-However, there is no legally binding obligation as in Germany, where individuals must have a certificate issued by an approved chimney sweep.
-In Luxembourg, sweeping and its frequency depend are firstly down to the user’s sense of responsibility and, secondly, on the conditions imposed by the insurer for validation of home insurance.
+Sweeping and its frequency depend are firstly down to the user’s sense of responsibility and, secondly, on the conditions imposed by the insurer for validation of home insurance.

 Failure to have your chimney swept can have negative consequences on the environment (loss of heat, fuel consumption and CO2 emissions) as well as increasing the risk of chimney fires and house fires.

 For the insurer, failure to clean a chimney that results in a fire may be grounds for not compensating the damage caused.

 Installing a wood-burner is a serious matter and you should hire a professional installer or a heating engineer.
 The professional will be sure to comply with the manufacturer’s instructions and follow safety instructions in Luxembourg, allowing you to enjoy a warm, efficient and safe home.

 And don’t forget to place a carbon monoxide detector near the fireplace.